 - Location: (enter the location of the printer here)

-- Print Using: (select the correct printer model here)
+- Print Using: (select the correct printer model here) NOTE: Generic PostScript driver can also be used

 - Enter the Installable Options based on the printer you choose.
 All printers in SNS have an Optional, 500-Sheet Input Tray, and a Duplex Unit.